Chinese Business Visa for Indian Citizens: Complete Guide 2026

 - Business card or professional letterhead

-- Previous trade documentation with China (if applicable)
+- Previous trade documentation with China, if applicable, significantly strengthens applications

 Additional Requirements Based on Entry Type